-It is a feared word with a lot of stigma.
+It is a feared word with a lot of stigmas.
 However, being a dropout is really not that big of a deal — as long as you’re the right kind of dropout.

-Dropping out of school so that you can nap on a couch and binge watch your favorite television show is one thing.
+Dropping out of school so that you can nap on a couch and binge-watch your favourite television show is one thing.
 Dropping out of school so that you can learn by living, build your life on your own terms, and launch into a career is a completely different animal.
 See the difference?
-One is a potato, the other is a strategist.
+One is a potato, and the other is a strategist.

 I am not advocating that absolutely no one should pursue higher education.
 If you have the will and opportunity to pursue a degree of your choice, by all means, go for it.
 However, when done intentionally, becoming a dropout can actually be more educational than a degree from any institution of higher education.
-When you allow yourself to learn and grow by being and becoming, your mental and emotional health and character are able to grow and flourish.
-In reality, you simply remove the four walls of your school, and your classroom becomes the world.
+When you allow yourself to learn and grow by being and becoming, your mental and emotional health and character can grow and flourish.
+In reality, you just remove the four walls of your school, and your classroom becomes the world.

 Taking Back Control